HCHogan/Memorize/Notes/swiftui.md

 **what does "return Foreach(iteratablething, content:{})" say?**
 + it's going to iterate over this iteratable thing, and for each of the thing, it will build one of these views.

+How is the space on-screen apportioned to the views?
+It's amazingly simple ...
+1. Container Views(HStack, VStack, ...) "offer" space to the Views inside them.
+2. Views then choose that size they want to be.
+3. Container Views then position the Views inside of them.

+### Container Views
+They divide the space offered to them.
+ForEach defers to its container to lay out the Views inside of it.
+** offers space to its most "inflexible" views first.
+Modifiers (e.g. .padding()) essentially "contain" the View they modify.
+Some do layout.

+### @ViewBuilder
+add @ViewBuilder to the function which returns some View turns the thing in the curly brace into a list of Views.(2 ~ 10 Views as a TupleView)

+### ViewModifier
+Modifier a View and return a new View
+They probably turn right and call a function in View called modifier.
+.aspectRatio(2/3) -> .modifier(AspectRatio(2/3)) where AspectRatio() can be anything conforms to ViewModifier protocol

 ## MVVM Model-View-ViewModel
 + A "code organizing" architectural design paradigm.
 + Works in concert with the concept of "reactive" user-interfaces.